greekmido/greekmido/README.md

 ### 🎓:B.Sc.IT
 ### 💼: Head of IT in a manufacturing company

-**between** 🌍 **saudi arabia and jordan found home in south africa**🏠
+**between** 🌍 **Saudi Arabia and Jordan found home in south Africa**🏠

 > #### 👀 **`what really interest me?`**

-After spending years of studing, teaching, trubleshooting, installing, connecting, backing up, protecting, delivering, purchasing, supporting, integrating, manipulating, and taming software systems.
+After spending years of studying, teaching, troubleshooting, installing, connecting, backing up, protecting, delivering, purchasing, supporting, integrating, manipulating, and taming software systems.

-across a wide range of applications from networks to servers in hospitals, schools, offices, hotels and resturnats. from infrastructure to application, taking down every challenge i faced.
+across a wide range of applications from networks to servers in hospitals, schools, offices, hotels and restaurants. from infrastructure to application, taking down every challenge i faced.

 ---

-its the time to start: building , creating , planning , designing ,testing , implementing , discussing , communicating , selling , developing , and enhancing software systems
+it’s the time to start: building , creating , planning , designing ,testing , implementing , discussing , communicating , selling , developing , and enhancing software systems

-having this spectrum of knowledge i could really make a good software engineer let this portfolio of projects prove me right .
+having this spectrum of knowledge i could really make a good software engineer let this portfolio of projects prove me right.

->#### so the answer is : `fullstack development`
+>#### so the answer is : `full stack development`

 **(why?)**

-while enjoynig reasoning and building algorithms and data structures i also want to present it in a nice UX
+while enjoying reasoning and building algorithms and data structures i also want to present it in a nice UX

 - 🌱 I’m currently learning MERN stack
 #### in addition to my technology stack ⌨️: